Nuclear Power Electrical Equipment Certification Program

 • Afford objectivity and transparency in quality assurance activities, enhancing market confidence and acceptance

-• Consolidated SaaS Solution: IEEE Equipment Qualification (EQ) Navigator™ has been developed for manufacturers, utilities, test labs and other key stakeholders to provide an independent and streamlined assessment of product conformance to IEEE/IEC 60780-323, IEEE 344 and other related IEEE nuclear power standards.
-Users benefit from the use of standardized test plan, methodology and report templates that can help avoid market confusion and make it easier to identify, attain and manage IEEE product certifications when building an EQ binder.
+• Standardized Test Plans: Users benefit from the use of standardized test plan, methodology and report templates that can help avoid market confusion and streamline the identification, retention and management of IEEE product certifications when building an EQ binder.

 • IEEE Recognized Test Labs: All test labs associated with this program are audited for their technical competence and quality assurance utilizing standardized audit guidelines with relevant IEEE NPEC standards.